SDK

 User Privacy :

 The Spock SDK provides the capability to collect data, but it operates in a privacy-conscious manner.
 If a user rejects or opts out of data tracking, the SDK will refrain from monitoring off-chain data associated with that specific user.
-However, you will still have the ability to analyze the user's on-chain behavior.
+However, you will still be able to analyze the user's on-chain behavior.

 By emphasizing user privacy as our foremost priority, Spock Analytics, as a web3 analytics product, ensures that users can confidently engage with your dApp, knowing that their personal information and data remain protected.